taw00/howto/howto-install-ghost-on-fedora.md

 sudo setenforce permissive
 ```

-To ensure it sticks after reboot...
+To ensure it sticks after reboot:
 Edit `/etc/selinux/config` and set `SELINUX=permissive`

-> _Extra credit work..._
+> _Extra credit work:_
 > If you can figure out how to get SELinux to work with ghost proxying things to port 2368, please email me.
 I got stuck here:
 > * I examined `/var/log/audit/audit.log` (after full installation)
 > * I even used `audit2why` and `sealert` to analysize things